Qcraft-UEx/QuMuS/README.md

 ## Overview

 Traditional quantum mutation testing executes mutants sequentially, resulting in high costs and long queue times on quantum hardware.
-QuMu overcomes this by generating mutants automatically and scheduling multiple mutants in parallel within a single execution.
+QuMuS overcomes this by generating mutants automatically and scheduling multiple mutants in parallel within a single execution.

 The tool has been validated on the IBM Quantum Platform, achieving: